Eliza (1789 ship): Whaler

-Lloyd's Register for 1799 shows Eliza's master changing from Carr to T. Oxon, and her owner from D. Bennett to Chamley.
-Her trade remains London–South Seas fisheries.
+Lloyd's Register for 1799 showed Eliza's master changing from Carr to T. Oxon, and her owner from D. Bennett to Chamley.
+Her trade remained London–South Seas fisheries.

 Captain Thomas Oxton acquired a letter of marque on 17 June 1799.
 There is a record that Eliza returned to England on 1 June 1800.

-Lloyd's Register for 1800 shows Eliza's owner changing from Chamley to Vickers & Co.
+Lloyd's Register for 1800 showed Eliza's owner changing from Chamley to Vickers & Co.
 Her trade changed from London–South Seas to Liverpool–"Makin".
 The next year her master changed from T. Oxon to J. Scott, and her trade changed from London–Martin to Liverpool–Africa.

 Slave trading voyage (1801–1802)

 Captain Joseph Scott acquired a letter of marque on 31 August 1801.
 However, Captain Chambers Reid replaced him and acquired a letter of marque on 19 September.
 Captain Chambers Reed sailed Eliza from Liverpool on 17 September 1801.
+In 1801, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 147 of these vessels sailed from Liverpool.

-She arrived at Havana on 15 July 1802.
-She had embarked 218 slaves and disembarked 196, for a loss rate of 10.1%.
+Eliza arrived at Havana on 15 July 1802, with 196 captives.

 Fate

-Eliza's fate is currently obscure.
-Although Lloyd's Register carries her for some more years with Reed, master, Vickers, owner, and trade London–Africa, there is no record in the slave trade database of any subsequent slaving voyages, or even that she returned from her first.
+Eliza's fate is obscure as of August 2023.
+Although Lloyd's Register carried her for some more years with Reed, master, Vickers, owner, and trade London–Africa, there is no record in the slave trade database of any subsequent slaving voyages, or even that she returned from her first.
 There is also no mention in Lloyd's List of a loss that can be linked to her.
-Lord Melville is last listed in the Register of Shipping in 1820.